utrad-ical/circus-docs/docs/users/case-detail.md

 You can change the layout of the viewers in several ways:

-- Drag the horizontal bar at the top of each viewer.
+- Drag the horizontal bar at the top of each viewer to move its position.
 - Double click a series on the left panel to quickly reveal the series.
 - Drag a series from the left panel into the viewer area.